opf/openproject/docs/development/development-environment-osx/README.md

 project as `.env` and [configure values](https://ddollar.github.io/foreman/#ENVIRONMENT) as required.

 By default a worker process will also be started.
-In development asynchronous execution of long-running background tasks (sending emails, copying projects, etc.) may be of limited use.
+In development asynchronous execution of long-running background tasks (sending emails, copying projects, etc.) may be of limited use and it has known issues with regards to memory (see background worker section below).
+To disable the worker process:.
 To disable the worker process:

 echo "concurrency: web=1,assets=1,worker=0" >> .foreman